 “Hi Sally!
 My name’s Joe and I work for ABC Real Estate.
 I noticed you registered at our website.
 It looks like you were looking at homes in Jonestown.
 Those are beautiful homes!
 Now, are you set on moving to that area or are you specifically looking for homes that match that style?”

 Opening your pitch in this way immediately sets you up as an expert who’s ready and willing to help, not as someone who is getting ready to judge the potential buyer’s budget or tastes.
 There is a big psychological difference between trying to gather info to sell to someone versus trying to help someone and you should find that the latter is almost always going to be more appealing.

 Segment and Sort Your Leads by Category

 No two real estate leads are exactly the same.
 Some will be ready to see houses now, others are “just looking.”
-A batch of leads may have been generated via cold email or others may have come from cold calling.
+A potential client may have been generated via cold email or from cold calling.
 Some people will have signed up for your newsletter.
 Some of your real estate leads may have come from social media.
 However you got them though, each one is likely to be at a different stage in the ‘process’.

 Randomly contacting each one of them, one after the other, with the same pitch and the same frequency is rarely going to work.
 This is where lead segmentation comes in.

 Simply speaking, segmentation is dividing your long lead list into few or several smaller groups and preparing unique messages for each of the groups (or segments).